New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: Applications to QCQPs

-Each procedure was terminated when the CPU time reached 300 seconds or when the relative gap (between the objective value of the current solution and the best lower bound) fell below the default tolerance threshold, $10^{-4}$.
-Detailed numerical results for $5$ random instances in the settings $k = 0$ and $k\in\set{1,2,3}$ are reported in \cref{tab:2,tab:1}, respectively.
+\paragraph{Experiment setup.} We tested the solution methods on random instances for various settings of $(n,k)$.
+For $k = 0$, i.e., the case where $A_1$ and $A_2$ are guaranteed to be SDC, we compared \texttt{SDPBB}, \texttt{SDCBB}, and \texttt{eigBB}.
+For $k>0$, we compared \texttt{SDPBB}, \texttt{1-RSDCBB}, \texttt{k-RSDCBB}, and \texttt{eigBB}.
+For each $(n,k)$, we generated 5 random problems and used the command \texttt{boxplot} in MATLAB to present the statistics.
+Each procedure was terminated when the CPU time reached 1800 seconds or when the relative gap (between the objective value of the current solution and the best lower bound) fell below the default tolerance threshold, $10^{-4}$.
+In all of our figures and tables, we set